Les Dobbin, Musical Director and Conductor

 In 2014, he formed the Toronto Concert Band (TCB) in collaboration with Ken Hazlett.
 This ensemble, 75 strong, made its debut at the Glenn Gould Studio to great acclaim.
 As a founding musical director of the TCB, he has broadened his reach to further inspire musicality in adult musicians.
-Recently he was appointed the director of a new initiative, the Band Enrichment Program at the Royal Conservatory of Toronto.
+He was also the director of the Band Enrichment Program at the Royal Conservatory of Toronto from 2016-2021.

 Mr. Dobbin is a member of Phi Beta Mu, International Bandmasters’ fraternity.
 He was nominated for the Award of Excellence as an employee of the Etobicoke Board of Education and as a community leader for the EYB in 1986 and 1997 and won the award in 2003 and 2015.
 In 2012, he was awarded the Queen’s Diamond Jubilee Medal for outstanding service to his community.

 Michael Samotowka, Music Director and Conductor

 Michael Samotowka joined the Etobicoke Youth Band in 1995 as a trumpet player and has since transitioned into his current role as Conductor and previously Band Manager in 1997.
 At the same time, Michael attended the University of Toronto Faculty of Music; where he has majored in Music with a Specialization in Music Education.
 Here is where he has developed a keen love for teaching and conducting.

 Since 2001, Michael has taught as an Itinerant Music Instructor for the Toronto District School Board (TDSB).
 Within that time, he has worked in various schools across the TDSB in Etobicoke and in downtown Toronto.
 Currently, he is the Director of the Bands and Co-Director of the Orchestra at John G. Althouse Middle School and at 5 other schools.
 Over his 20 years of teaching, he has led many ensembles to great distinction and success at the Kiwanis Music Festival both locally and provincially, as well as numerous TDSB showcase concerts.